tomek-pietraszek/md-exercise/README.md

 |servos  |ciao    |hello   |

-I'd love to have a :pizza:
+I'd love to have a :pizza: and :coffee: